 - Your Own Funding body

-Before proceeding with a transfer, please first see your Personal Tutor to discuss your current degree studies and to discuss any problems or other options that you may have.
-If after meeting with your personal tutor and considering your options you still wish to transfer, before submitting your request, please carefully read the important information below and complete and submit the Degree Programme Transfer Application Form to Student Support.
+Before proceeding with a transfer, please arrange to meet with your Personal Tutor or Student Advisor to discuss your current degree studies and any problems or other options that may be available to you.
+If after meeting with your personal tutor and considering your options, you still wish to transfer, please carefully read the important information below before submitting your request.

-Further queries should be sent to the Undergraduate Director.
+Further queries can be sent to the Undergraduate Director, Dr Joanne Rowland.

 - Transfers are not automatic or guaranteed and are at the discretion of the School.